-11 Drag the HR value to the right to move the high range toward the shadows for the same effect, but in reverse.
+11 Drag the High Range value right to move the highlight segment of the waveform higher for the same effect, but in reverse.

-TIP To further appreciate how primaries and Log differ, drag the color indicator inside the Lift and Shadow wheels to see how the gradient is affected.
+TIP To further appreciate how Primaries and Log wheels differ, drag the color indicator inside the Lift and Shadow wheels to see how the gradient is affected.
 Adjusting the Lift wheel will cause the entire gradient to change hue, whereas dragging the Shadow wheel will constrain the color change to the darkest edge of the gradient.

-The Log wheels can be extremely useful when you are attempting to change the luminance or chrominance of a narrower image luminance range.
+The Log controls can be extremely useful when you are attempting to change the luminance or chrominance of a narrower image luminance range.
 The next exercise will demonstrate a practical use of switching between Primaries and Log wheels.